 American crocodiles range in color from gray-yellow to brown, can grow up to 15 feet long and weigh as much as 2,000 pounds.
 They can be found in fresh or brackish water of river estuaries, coastal lagoons and mangrove swamps, where they feed on small mammals, birds, fish and crustaceans.

 Crocodiles can be found throughout their range in southern Mexico, Central America, the Caribbean, and northern South America.

 Throughout much of its range, the American crocodile is listed as threatened or endangered.
 FPL partners with federal and state conservation agencies to help with crocodile restoration efforts.
 At our Turkey Point Power Plant in southern Miami-Dade County, we have worked for years to help this species rebound from the brink of extinction.
 This work includes:

-The American crocodile’s breeding season runs from January through February.
+The American crocodile’s breeding season runs from mid-February through mid-April.
 Females can lay between 30 and 50 eggs, which they monitor during incubation.
 Like some other reptiles, the gender of hatchlings is determined by nesting temperature.
 Hatchlings emerge from their shells between July and August.
 The mother scoops hatchlings up in her mouth and carries them to the water.
 There is generally no additional parental care once the young crocs are transported to the water.

 If your organization is interested in sharing this information, you can request printed copies of our American crocodile brochures.
 Visit our brochure order page to submit your request.

 - Turkey Point nuclear power plant's "crocodile team" is on a mission: to monitor and protect the American crocodiles that make their home in the cooling canals surrounding the plant.